MCP setupIncluded on every plan

 Architecture review

-Good for tradeoff checking, blindspot coverage, and gap-finding when one model feels too certain too early.
+Good for tradeoff checking, blind spot coverage, and gap-finding when one model feels too certain too early.

 Final closure review